smarie/python-autoclass/docs/index.md

         print('Property \'b\' was set to \'' + str(toto) + '\'')
         self._b = toto

 t = FooConfigC('rhubarb', ['pie', 'pie2'])

 # check that we can still read a's value
 assert t.a == 'rhubarb'

-# check that 'a' still has a contract on its setter
-try:
-    t.a = ''
-    assert False
-except ContractNotRespected:
-    pass

-# check that 'b' still has a contract on its setter
-try:
-    t.b=['']
-    assert False
-except ContractNotRespected:
-    pass

 # check that 'b' still has a getter generated
 t.b = ['eh', 'oh']
 assert t.b == ['eh', 'oh']

+# check that 'a' still has a contract on its setter
+t.a = ''  # raises ContractNotRespected

+# check that 'b' still has a contract on its setter
+t.b=['']  # raises ContractNotRespected
 ```